LanceMcCarthy/UwpProjects/README.md

 ##Contents
 * BandBusyIndicator in *UwpHelpers* (cool custom busy indicator)
 * AdaptiveGridView in *UwpHelpers* (maintains aspect ratio of items as it scales for column width)
+* BlurElementAsync in *UwpHelpers* (converts any UIElement into a blurred BitmapImage)
 * DateRangePicker in *TelerikUwp* (select a date range with start/end overlap protection)